-OWED /// a one-hour limited series with each season deconstructing an angle of the social contract* in the vein of THE WIRE.
+OWED /// a one-hour limited series with each season deconstructing an angle of the social contract*

 *In both moral and political philosophy, the social contract is a theory or model that questions the legitimacy of the authority of the state over the individual.
 Social contract arguments typically posit that individuals have consented, either explicitly or tacitly, to surrender some of their freedoms and submit to the authority of the ruler or magistrate (or to the decision of a majority), in exchange for protection of their remaining rights.

 SEASON ONE ///